 Ben Robinson has some incredible mindset videos to help with this transition in his courses.
 These, of course, come with exercises and a lot of self-reflection.
 It’s easy to get bogged down into the work that doesn’t result in clients, but when you focus your efforts there, it can be done.
 I’m proof of that!

-Do you have any advice for someone who’s thinking about becoming a tax consultant?
+Do you have any advice for someone who’s thinking about becoming a virtual tax preparer?

 I gained more respect for knowing my limitations and he was able to get great advice from someone who specialized in trust taxes and I was right in the end and the client will be putting a bunch of money back into the trust for the future.